Synaptic724/ThreadFactory/README.md

 - A thread-safe FIFO queue built atop `collections.deque`.
 - Supports `enqueue`, `dequeue`, `peek`, `map`, `filter`, and `reduce`.
 - Raises `Empty` when `dequeue` or `peek` is called on an empty queue.
+- Outperforms multiprocessing queues by over 300% in some cases clone and run unit tests to see.

 ### 5. ConcurrentStack
 - A thread-safe LIFO stack.